 On October 19, 2002, at the Park Hotel’s Winter Bar, I launched my first novel, Rainbow’s End.

-I wasn’t sure if anyone would show up for the launch party and was I ever surprised by the turnout and the sale of 75 books that day.
+I wasn’t sure if anyone would show up for the launch party, and was I ever surprised by the turnout and the sale of 75 books that day?
 You all were just so awesome!
-I was even more nervous a few days later when I called Lynne James, then Park Hotel manager, to see if she had started the book.
-To my astonishment, she had finished it and already passed it along to a friend as a “must read.”
+A few days later, I was even more nervous when I called Lynne James, then Park Hotel manager, to see if she had started the book.
+To my astonishment, she had finished it and passed it along to a friend as a “must-read.”
 We were on a roll.
-I just didn’t realize how that would snowball.
+I didn’t realize how that would snowball.

-I dreamed of writing since I was eight-years-old and decided to take the plunge when my fifty-first birthday hit me like a brick wall.
-Using Johnson’s Island and the Civil War in the opening were easy since I was a Civil War buff.
+I dreamed of writing since I was eight years old and decided to take the plunge when my fifty-first birthday hit me like a brick wall.
+Using Johnson’s Island and the Civil War in the opening was easy since I was a Civil War buff.
 Put-in-Bay’s selection was based on my first trip to the island when I was eighteen.
 As the ferry rounded Gibraltar Island and I saw Put-in-Bay, I thought what a perfect setting for a novel.

-After launching the first novel, reader reaction to the Put-in-Bay location was so strong that I moved our protagonist, Emerson Moore, to his aunt’s home on East Point (The House of Seven Gables.)
+After launching the first novel, the reader reacted to the Put-in-Bay location so strongly that I moved our protagonist, Emerson Moore, to his aunt’s home on East Point (The House of Seven Gables.)
 I also decided to include more scenes in Put-in-Bay in my books.
 There have been so many folks who have encouraged me.
 Folks like Jeff and Kendra Koehler, Maggie Beckford (who initially intimidated the hell out of me), Tim Niese, Kerry Burris, Pauline Garsteck, Bob and Judy Bransome, Kelly Mohn and Jill Rosenwald Crandall.
-I really miss the encouraging chats with Kevin Novak who passed away a while back.
+I really miss the encouraging chats with Kevin Novak, who passed away a while back.

 time writing Put-in-Bay Books!